-This page provides international students (F-1 or J-1 visas) with important information pertaining to cooperative education (co-op).
-Here you will learn about work authorization and co-op policies, access useful resources and forms and more.
+This page provides international students (F-1 or J-1 visas) with important information pertaining to cooperative education (co-op) and searching for job opportunities post-graduation.
+Here you will learn about work authorization and co-op policies, access useful resources and forms, and more.

 Curricular Practical Training, also known as CPT, allows F-1 students to engage in off-campus employment as long as it is an integral part of their curriculum.

 The types of employment available include: alternate work/study internship, cooperative education (co-op), or any other type of required internship or practicum which is offered by sponsoring employers through cooperative agreements with the school.

 For a complete description of CPT, please visit International Student and Scholars Services (ISSS).